 SB 168 (Wieckowski) - Minimum Recycled Content Standard

-Summary: SB 168 would require CalRecycle to establish minimum recycled content standards for beverage containers, including plastic, aluminum and glass.
-The bill would also require the department to analyze Bottle Bills in other states and countries and report to the Legislature on opportunities for improvements.
+Additionally, SB 168 would authorize CalRecycle to establish minimum recycled content standards for beverage containers made with plastic resins #2-#7 after evaluating market conditions, supply, technology advancements, and environmental considerations.
+CalRecycle may adjust the minimum content requirements for all plastic containers as needed, but not more than once annually.
+Lastly, the bill would also require the department to analyze Bottle Bills in other states and countries and report to the Legislature on opportunities for overall Program improvements.

 - Previous version of the bill was introduced, passed the Senate Environmental Quality Committee, and the Senate Appropriations Committee.

 - Previous language removed and amended to be SB 168 in it's current form January 18, 2018.

 - Passed the Senate floor January 29th, 2018.